 What’s in Store for the Future of NFT Loyalty Programs?

 It’s fairly certain that crypto art won’t be a novelty forever, and the craze over it will tone down.
 Nonetheless, receiving an NFT from your favorite brand can be a memorable moment, so this technology is sure to become an important part of next-gen loyalty programs.

 Of course, the team behind Ethereum is aware of the sustainability issue and is working on a more energy-efficient version, called Ethereum 2.0.
 In the future, this may make the use of non-fungible tokens acceptable for a broader audience, allowing NFT art to become a genuine part of our everyday lives.

 Reinventing How Digital Rewards Work

-NFT art is a great incentive for a digitally-savvy audience, no matter whether you’re running an eCommerce or omnichannel business.
-And as the technology is adopted by a larger audience, new use cases will be created for NFTs in loyalty programs as well.
+Launching an NFT loyalty program could be a great way to engage with a digitally-savvy audience, no matter whether you’re running an eCommerce or omnichannel business.
+And as the technology is adopted by a larger audience, new use cases will be created for NFT rewards as well.

 In the meantime, check out our ebook on loyalty program rewards to learn more about keeping customers engaged.

 Tamas is a Senior Loyalty Program Specialist at Antavo and a Certified Loyalty Marketing Professional - CLMP.
 Tamas is known for having a keen eye for loyalty and customer retention research and trends.
 Tamas is also a true gamer at heart and has an impressive collection of cyberpunk books.